muni-town/weird/DEVELOPER.md

 ### Development

-Once you have run the setup process successfully all requirements are now set to begin the develpment process.
+Once you have run the setup process successfully all requirements are now set to begin the development process.

 1. Run the containerized environment in Docker using: